 Yes!
 Consider your Jag Card as your pass to the library; it's everywhere you want to be!
-You will need your Jag Card to check out books and enter the ARC computer lab.
+You will need your Jag Card to check out books and enter the Computer lab.
 Don't leave home without it!

 Your Jag Card is your library card.
 How easy is that?
 Use it to check out library materials at the Circulation Desk on the 1st floor of the library.

-You can access both the library's catalog, SOUTHcat, and all of our databases from anywhere using your J number and your last name + the first two letters of your first name.
+You can access both the library's catalog, SOUTHcat, and all of our databases from anywhere using your J number and your Jagmail password.
 For more information see the wonderfully informative LibGuide: Accessing Resources from Off Campus for everything you will every need to know about using library resources remotely.

 Short answer: Probably not.

 Yes, we do.
 Group study rooms are available on a first come, first serve basis.
-These rooms are located on the 2nd, 3rd, and 4th floors.
+These rooms are located on all floors.

-The University Library does not have a specifically designated fiction section, but that does not mean we don't have fiction titles.
+The Marx Library does not have a specifically designated fiction section, but that does not mean we don't have fiction titles.